© Orange Entertainment Pty Ltd. A Post Lounge Company.

-YES, We do accept submissions - via The Popsicle Stand, our round based development fund
+YES, We do accept submissions - via our submissions portal The Popsicle Stand.

 Orange Entertainment Co welcomes submissions from creatives and creative teams – so long as they fit with our company ethos of supporting new talent that doesn't all look, sound or think the same.

-Projects looking for development investment will need to have at least one key-creative who is diverse, preferably where the project submitted will be either their first or second credit in this key role.
+Projects looking for development investment will need to have at least one key creative who is from an under-represented community.

 If you have any questions, simply send us an email by clicking the button below.

-Isn’t that the question of the times – we understand that diversity can mean a lot of things to a lot of different people but in this instance, we’re referring to cultural background, disability, sexual orientation and gender identity.
-We’ve picked these because they’re the broader focus of the Australian screen industry but if you have some other thoughts or think we’re missing something here, send us an email with the button at the bottom of the page.
+Isn’t that the question of the times!
+We understand that diversity can mean a lot of things to a lot of different people but in this instance, we’re referring to cultural background, disability, sexual orientation, gender identity, or socio-economic background.
+If you have some other thoughts or think we’re missing something here, get in touch - we are always here to chat.

 Cool, what do you want to develop and how?